Air quality and planning

 Emissions of nitrogen dioxide from vehicles has been predicted to decline over time, purely as a result of advances in vehicle technology.
 However, recent evidence has shown the predicted decline in concentrations has not occurred.
 Air quality impact assessments must therefore show a sensitivity analysis that takes into account the scenario where vehicle emissions stay at baseline levels throughout the operation of the development.

 The methodology proposed should be agreed with this office and justification presented on the choice, including details of proposed model verification.

 This should be sufficient to encompass the development itself, and any sensitive receptors likely to be affected by the impact of the development as outlined above.
-This may in some cases be quite a wide study area, dependant on the scale and location of the development.

-When agreeing the scope of the report with this office a map should be included outlining the proposed study area
+When agreeing the scope of the report with this office, a map should be included outlining the proposed study area.

 The traffic data for each road link should be agreed with this office including;